Sensing Performance of the IEEE 802.11bf Protocol and Its Impact on Data Communication: Simulation Experiments

 \subsubsection{Configuration 1}

-Fig.~\ref{fig:edca_nsta_pso} shows how PSO changes as nSTA increases with EDCA access.
-Generally, PSO decreases as nSTA increases, because there is more contention for getting TxOP for sensing and hence, less duration is available for sensing.
-However, PSO increases from nSTA = 4 to 5 and from nSTA = 9 to 10 for SAW duration $>$ 10.
-At these nSTA transition points the size of an RU assigned to each STA goes down (see Table~\ref{tab:subcarrier}), hence, more time is needed to send a given number sensing information bytes thereby increasing the overhead.
-SAW duration 10 (1 ms) is very short relative to the SAW period of 102.4 ms. Hence, the overhead is very low in this case and at high nSTA, due to high contention, PSO goes down to almost zero.
+Fig.~\ref{fig:edca_nsta_pso} shows how PSO changes as $\mathit{nSTA}$ increases with EDCA access.
+Generally, PSO decreases as $\mathit{nSTA}$ increases, because there is more contention for getting TxOP for sensing, and hence, less duration is available for sensing.
+However, PSO increases from $\mathit{nSTA}$ = 4 to 5 and from $\mathit{nSTA}$ = 9 to 10 for SAW duration $>$ 10.
+At these $\mathit{nSTA}$ transition points, the size of an RU assigned to each STA goes down (see Table~\ref{tab:subcarrier}).
+Hence, more time is needed to send a given number of sensing information bytes, thereby increasing the overhead.
+SAW duration 10 (1 ms) is very short relative to the SAW period of 102.4 ms. Hence, the overhead is very low in this case, and at high $\mathit{nSTA}$, due to high contention, PSO goes down to almost zero.

 As seen in Fig.~\ref{fig:pifs_nsta_pso}, with PIFS access, PSO remains unchanged when RU size per STA does not change.
 Unlike EDCA access, there is no variability in actual SAW duration available for sensing since no contention is involved.
-Report size per STA does not change since the number of application is constant in this configuration.
+Report size per STA does not change since the number of applications is constant in this configuration.
 Hence, PSO remains constant in the intervals where RU size per STA does not change.
-But when RU size per STA decreases (e.g., from nSTA = 9 to 10), the duration to send sensing report goes up and hence, PSO goes up.
-SAW duration = 10 is too short which limits the number of sensing information bytes sent, to a constant value across the nSTA values and hence, PSO does not change.
-Note that PSO for SAW duration 90 and 127 are identical all throughout.
+But when RU size per STA decreases (e.g., from $\mathit{nSTA}$ = 9 to 10), the duration to send sensing report goes up, and hence, PSO goes up.
+SAW duration = 10 is too short, which limits the number of sensing information bytes sent to a constant value across the $\mathit{nSTA}$ values, and hence, PSO does not change.
+Note that PSO for SAW durations 90 and 127 are identical all throughout.
 For these two SAW durations PSM is 0\,\% all throughout (see Fig.~\ref{fig:pifs_nsta_psm}).
-Hence, the amount of sensing information bytes sent is same for the two SAW durations.
-For SAW duration 50, PSO is identical to those of SAW duration 90 and 127 until nSTA=9, since PSM is 0\,\% until that point.
-But after that PSM goes up to 100\,\%.
-But these missed sensing are due to partial missed sensing and PSO beyond nSTA=9 is just 0.04\,\% lower than those of SAW durations 90 and 127.
-Hence, its PSO looks almost identical to them after nSTA=9.
+Hence, the amount of sensing information bytes sent is the same for the two SAW durations.
+For SAW duration 50, PSO is identical to those of SAW duration 90 and 127 until $\mathit{nSTA}$=9, since PSM is 0\,\% until that point.
+But after that, PSM goes up to 100\,\%.
+But these missed sensing are due to partial missed sensing, and PSO beyond $\mathit{nSTA}$=9 is just 0.04\,\% lower than those of SAW durations 90 and 127.
+Hence, its PSO looks almost identical to them after $\mathit{nSTA}$=9.
 This indicates that SAW duration 50 fell slightly short of the duration needed to send all the sensing information bytes.